TheJumpCloud/support/scripts/automation/Radius/readme.md

 To install the latest version of OpenSSL on mac, install the [Homebrew package manager](https://brew.sh/) and install the following [formulae](https://formulae.brew.sh/formula/openssl@3)

 Some packages or applications in macOS rely on the pre-configured LibreSSL distribution.
-To use the Homebrew distribution of OpenSSL in this project, simply change the `openSSLBinary` setting to point to the Homebrew bin location ex:
+To use the Homebrew distribution of OpenSSL in this project, simply change the `openSSLBinary` setting with `Set-JCRConfig` to point to the Homebrew bin location ex:

-Update the `openSSLBinary` to point to `'/usr/local/Cellar/openssl@3/3.1.1/bin/openssl'`\*\*\*\*
+Update the `openSSLBinary` to point to `'/usr/local/Cellar/openssl@3/3.1.1/bin/openssl'`.

 ex: